John Bintcliffe

-John Simon Bintcliffe (born 7 February 1966 in Bridlington, East Riding of Yorkshire, England) is a motor racing figure.
+John Simon Bintcliffe (born 7 February 1966 in Bridlington, East Riding of Yorkshire, England) is a British racing driver.
 He has been involved in the British Touring Car Championship as both driver and team owner.

-He won the Renault Clio Cup in 1994, and the Ford Credit Fiesta series a year later.
+Bintcliffe competed in the Honda CR-X Challenge in 1993, and won the Renault Clio Cup in 1994, and the Ford Credit Fiesta series in 1995.

-He competed in the British Touring Car Championship for Audi from 1996 to 1998, teamed with series champions Frank Biela and Yvan Muller.
+Bintcliffe competed in the British Touring Car Championship for Audi from 1996 to 1998, teamed with series champions Frank Biela and Yvan Muller.
 Due to its Quattro 4-wheel drive system, Audi initially had the best car, and despite his lack of experience John was able to twice finish 7th in the championship, taking 2 race wins against many higher profile drivers.
 However, the team struggled in 1998, and John was 15th overall, only just ahead of independent champion Tommy Rustad.
 This may be an unfair reflection on John, given teammate Muller's success; in the same year Frank Biela only mustered 14th place in the German equivalent series, using the same 2-wheel drive Audi.